evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 If you've made it this far, you should be done with the "gotchas" of hosting a single-page app on GH Pages.
 Setting up a custom domain was very easy.
 There were just a couple steps:

-1. In your site's repo, go to Settings, then fill in your domain under "Custom domain" (i.e. `www.evansalter.com`)
+1. Create a file called `CNAME` in your repo, which contains a single line with the domain you want to use (i.e. `www.evansalter.com`).
+Make sure this file get commited to your master branch when the build runs.
 1. Set up a `CNAME` record with your domain registrar that points to your `github.io` address (i.e. `esalter-va.github.io`)

 There are some slightly different instructions on GitHub's support pages if you want to use an apex domain (no www), but it shouldn't be too much work.

 There was one slight problem I discovered.
 There is NO SSL support when you're using a custom domain with GH Pages.
-I was a tad annoyed at this, but seeing as my site has not real reason to be on HTTPS, I got over it.
+I was a tad annoyed at this, but seeing as my site has no real reason to be on HTTPS, I got over it.

 ### Final Thoughts